New York hardcore: Tough guy hardcore

 As the scene progressed many bands began to emerge that took significant influence from heavy metal and hip hop.
-Some musicians in the New York hardcore scene cultivated a "tough guy ethos" through use of aggression, criminal violence and gang mentatilites.
+Some musicians in the New York hardcore scene cultivated a "tough guy ethos" through use of aggression, criminal violence and gang mentalities.

 Over time, many of these bands began to develop a unique style that was based more around rhythm and less around the influence of punk.
 The palm muting guitar technique was a key aspect of this sound, as well as gang vocals, heavy guitar riffs and heavy breakdowns.
 According to writer Tony Rettman, in his book NYHC (2015), Yonkers, New York band Breakdown, formed in 1987, were one of the first bands to define tough guy hardcore.
 The same year Judge released their debut EP New York Crew, which Crack magazine described as the record that took New York's "tough guy mentality to new heights".
 Other bands pushing this sound at the time included Sick of It All, Sheer Terror and Killing Time.
 Madball, formed in 1988, were credited by Riverfront Times as the band that defined tough guy hardcore, and by Stereogum as "an archetypal tough-guy hardcore band".
 During the 1990s, they become of the most prominent bands in New York hardcore.

 Gradually, tough guy hardcore became so ubiquitous of the New York hardcore that the style became popularly known as simply "New York hardcore".
 Through the 1990s and 2000s, the sound was expanded upon by groups from outside of New York, including Blood for Blood, Death Before Dishonor, Terror and Trapped Under Ice.
 Ultimately, tough guy hardcore became a more dominant sound in the hardcore scene than its original punk-based sound, becoming what is thought of "when you say 'hardcore'".
 It influenced the development of beatdown hardcore, brutal death metal, slam death metal and deathcore.